-Video aside, the single campaign is sure to be dominated by the bold artwork, which features Dua shaving an armpit, and the star of the show is undoubtedly the unassuming radiator who’s watching the scene unfold.
+It's a great video, but the single campaign is sure to be dominated by the bold artwork, which features Dua shaving an armpit, and the star of the show is undoubtedly the unassuming radiator who's watching the scene unfold.

 Popjustice caught up with the radiator earlier this week to find out how the sleeve came about.

 Cold on the bottom, hot on the top, you know how it is.